Nico-Chico/connect4-game-vs-minimax-algorithm/README.md

 *To get more info about the structure of the code, the score system and how the minimax algorithm match with ConnectFour see the comments on the code in file `Connect4.hpp` and `main.cpp`*

-## Algorithm compute Times analysis
+## Algorithm compute times analysis

 Below I show 4 games with different depth parameters and using or not alpha-beta pruning.
 You can see the cost in time of each IA movement in the item.
 Each turn is represented by a line.